lblod/frontend-cycling-form-group-8/README.md

-# frontend-subsidiepunt
+# frontend-AanvraagPunt

-Frontend of the subsidiepunt application
+Frontend of the AanvraagPunt application

 ## Environment variables